MisoPrettyStacks/MisoLists.io/README.md

 # MisoLists.io Strategic Pipeline — Executive Control Room

-A free, autonomous, agentic investment-research pipeline.
+A free, autonomous, agentic -research pipeline.
 Drop new reports, agendas, or forecasts into [`reports/`](./reports) and the system collects, normalizes, scores, and publishes them to a live executive dashboard.